The .32 H&R Magnum may look small and harmless, but don't underestimate this revolver. It may just be the perfect self-defense weapon for you!

 The bad?
 Well, there isn't a whole heck of a lot of these things floating around.

 As of right now, not a lot of gun makers are currently pushing these out of the factory.
 Instead, you'll likely have to settle for a used one.

 The only issue with buying used is most of them look like they fell out of the ugly tree.
 Or were tied up to the bumper of my old doughnut-loving hot rod '67 Chevy pickup truck.

 It is a revolver, though, so no matter how ugly it is, it will almost always fire when you need it to.

 You also have to buy the ammo off of the internet.
 It's because most gun shops don't stock it due to being an oddball round.

 Charter Arms is currently still making revolvers chambered in .32 Mag.
-But, there are rumors flying around in which they will end production at some point soon.
+But, rumors are flying around in which they will end production at some point soon.
 Though, I have yet to confirm this.

-This video from Salbarajas will walk you through the pros and cons of 32 H&R Magnum vs 38 Special for conceal carry:
+This video from Gun Sam will walk you through the pros and cons of 32 H&R Magnum vs 380 ACP: